Progressive supranuclear palsy

 Symptoms

-The characteristic signs and symptoms of progressive supranuclear palsy include:
+Symptoms of progressive supranuclear palsy (PSP) include:

-- Stiffness (especially of the neck) and awkward movements
+- Stiffness, especially of the neck, and awkward movements.

-- Falling, especially falling backward
+- Falling, especially falling backward.

-- Slow or slurred speech
+- Slow or slurred speech or strained voice.

-- Sensitivity to bright light
+- Being sensitive to bright light.

-- Loss of interest in pleasurable activities
+- Loss of interest in pleasurable activities.

-- Impulsive behavior, or laughing or crying for no reason
+- Impulsive behavior or laughing or crying for no reason.

-- Difficulties with reasoning, problem-solving and decision-making
+- Trouble with reasoning, problem-solving and decision-making.

-- A surprised or frightened facial expression, resulting from rigid facial muscles
+- A surprised or frightened facial expression, resulting from rigid facial muscles.

-- Dizziness
+- Dizziness.

 When to see a doctor